Dopp-Tanner/Dopp-Tanner/README.md

 - 👋 Hi, I’m @Dopp-Tanner
-- 👀 I’m a Student at the University of Utah, interested in Data Science
+- 👀 I’m a Student at the University of Utah, interested in Data Science and Software Engineering
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data-Driven Software Projects
 - 📫 How to reach me dopptanner@gmail.com

 <!---